Zapper-fi/protocol/docs/api-intro/human-readable-transactions/app-timelines.md

 ```

 :::note
-Pagination is highly recommended using the arguments `first` and `after` to ensure fast query response times.
+Pagination is highly recommended using `first` and `after` to ensure fast query response times.
 :::

 #### Example Response